-All trip documents including your gear checklist and transportation information are ONLINE in your Activity Manager.

-ONLINE In your Activity Manager.
-ACCESS your Activity Manager & INVITE the other guests in your group (if any) to register under "Start Registration." no later than 14 DAYS ter booking GO TO "View Info and Documents" & REVIEW our Policies, Physical Requirements, Sample Menu with Dietary Info, and Risk Advisory to Health-Care Providers and Participants.
-COMPLETE your registration under "Start Registration" & SIGN your Visitor's Acknowledgement of Risk under "Sign Form."
-PRINT &amp; SIGN Bright Angel Trail Hiking Acknowledgement of Risk and return via email to info@hatchriverexpeditions.com or mail to 5348 E. Burris Ln, Flagstaff, AZ 86004.
-SOON pafter booking PURCHASE Travel Insurance with a "cancel for any reason" option (by their deadline-usually shortly after paying deposit).
-BOOK any Transportation and Lodging you may need.
+All trip documents - including your gear checklist and transportation information - are ONLINE in your Activity Manager and on our FAQs page.
+The link to your Activity Manager is in your Welcome Email.
+ACCESS your Activity Manager & INVITE the other guests in your group (if any) to register under "Start Registration." no later than GO TO "View Info and Documents" & REVIEW our Policies, Physical Requirements, Sample Menu with Dietary Info, Risk Advisory, and Packing List.
+DAYs COMPLETE your registration under "Start Registration" & SIGN your Visitor's Acknowledgement of Risk under "Sign Form." ter booking PRINT & SIGN Bright Angel Trail Hiking Acknowledgement of Risk and return via email to info@hatchriverexpeditions.com or mail to: 5348 E. Burris Ln, Flagstaff, AZ 86004.
+SOON after booking PURCHASE Travel Insurance with a "cancel for any reason" option (by their deadline-usually shortly after paying deposit). give. ■ BOOK any Transportation and Lodging you may need.
 (Your pre-trip lodging in Marble Canyon will be booked by Hatch.)
-DAYS before launch MEET the folks who will be sharing your adventure on your trip's social site in the "Photos" section of your Activity Manager .
-PAY the Remaining Balance for your trip - due to the Hatch office 120 days before your launch.
-REVIEW our Gear Checklist , begin acquiring items, and make sure to break in new purchases (especially shoes!).
-Optio ona al: - SUBMIT your Beverage Order Form directly to the Cliff Dwellers Lodge - due 6 weeks before your launch.
+120 MEET the folks who will be sharing your adventure on your trip's social site in the "Photos" section of your Activity Manager .
+DAYS before launch PAY the Remaining Balance for your trip - due to the Hatch office 120 days before your launch. betore is REVIEW our Gear Checklist, begin acquiring items, and make sure to break in new purchases (especially shoes!).
+Optio onal: SUBMIT your Beverage Order Form directly to the Cliff Dwellers Lodge - due 6 weeks before your launch.
 REVIEW the Duffel Service Form and determine whether you will be using this service.